-If there are any perks and benefits in these lists that you don’t provide, adding them can give your workforce a morale boost — and ease your retention worries.
+If there are any perks and benefits in these lists that you don’t provide, adding them could give your workforce a morale boost — and ease your retention worries.

-The terms “perks” and “benefits” are sometimes used interchangeably, but for our purposes, benefits for employees are generally a form of non-cash compensation that cover basic needs.
+The terms “perks” and “benefits” are sometimes used interchangeably, but for our purposes, employee benefits are generally a form of noncash compensation that covers basic needs.
 If not offered by the employer, employees would likely have to fund them on their own.

 Paid time off — Whether it’s for vacation, illness or bereavement, paid time off (PTO) is highly valued by employees and a great way to combat employee burnout.
-In the survey, almost seven in 10 workers (68 per cent) placed it in their top three desired benefits.
-Two weeks is standard for new hires, but three or more weeks of PTO can be hard for many candidates to pass up.
+Two weeks is standard for new hires, but three or more weeks of PTO can be challenging for many candidates to pass up.

-Retirement savings plans — A popular benefit with just over half (52 per cent) of respondents, a retirement savings plan can be an excellent way to attract candidates.
+Retirement savings plans — A tax-advantaged 401(k) plan can be an excellent way to attract candidates.
 Offering to match contributions up to a certain amount is a big plus for workers and can encourage them to stick with your firm.

-Dental insurance — What’s most important isn’t always the most exciting, as evidenced by dental insurance being named a key benefit by 43 per cent of those polled.
+Dental insurance — What’s most important isn’t always the most exciting, but dental insurance is a highly coveted benefit for many workers today.

-Vision insurance — Glasses, contacts and eye exams can be a costly expense to those who need them, so it’s no surprise that vision insurance rounds out the six most-wanted benefits in our survey.
+Vision insurance — Glasses, contacts and eye exams can be a costly expense to those who need them, so it’s no surprise that vision insurance is a highly coveted perk.

 6 perks at work employees want most

-Perks — as in perquisites or corporate perks — are nice-to-have additions to an employee’s salary and benefits package.
+Prerequisites, or corporate perks (aka “perks”), are nice-to-have additions to an employee’s salary and benefits package.
 We define perks at work as above-and-beyond offerings that may sway an employee to value one employer over another.
 Think of them as icing on the cake.

-Flexible work schedules — Seventy-five per cent of survey respondents value being able to choose their own schedule (within reason).
-This typically means a compressed workweek (e.g., four 10-hour days) or flextime, where employees can choose to work, say, 10 a.m. to 7 p.m. rather than an 9-to-5 schedule.
+Flexible work schedules — Most workers today would prefer to choose their own work schedule (within reason, of course).
+This typically means a compressed workweek (e.g., four 10-hour days) or flextime, where employees can choose to work, say, 10 a.m. to 7 p.m. rather than an 8-to-5 schedule.
 In the wake of the pandemic, with many teams still working remotely, companies are also promoting windowed work where employees break down their workday into non-consecutive chunks of time — 8 a.m. to noon and 4 p.m. to 8 p.m., for example — to manage their professional and personal obligations.

-Remote work options — Due to the COVID-19 pandemic, working remotely has become the norm for many companies.
-And employees reported they want this option to continue beyond the pandemic.
+Remote work options — In the aftermath of the COVID-19 pandemic, working remotely remains the norm for many companies.
+And employees reported they want this work option to continue.

 Paid parental leave — Employees want to know they can still earn a wage and pursue career goals while caring for a newborn or newly adopted child.
-Highlighted by 26 per cent of survey respondents, this is a benefit with broad appeal.
+This is a benefit with broad appeal.
 Companies that offer paid parental leave will likely gain points with top performers who may plan to become a parent — again or for the first time — in the future.

 At a time with low unemployment numbers and many workers keeping their eyes open for new career opportunities, a thoughtful and generous benefits and perks package is crucial for keeping your best people around — and recruiting more top talent to join your team.